 "Response time" means the difference in time between the change of the component to be measured at the reference point and a system response of 90 per cent of the final reading (t90) with the sampling probe being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 seconds.
 The system response time consists of the delay time to the system and of the rise time of the system.

+“delay time” tbd

+“rise time” tbd

+“Fall time” means the difference in time between t90 and t10, where the change of the component to be measured at the reference point falls from 90% of initial reading to 10% of initial reading, if the change of the set signal takes place in less than 0.1 second.

+“drift” means the change of the measured signal of time due to external influences (such as time, temperature, pressure, voltage, current, etc.) although the setpoint stays stable.

 Reserved [Pure electric, pure ICE, hybrid electric]

 "Regenerative braking" means the decelerating of the vehicle when the vehicle energy management system diverts part of the kinetic energy at the wheel to charge the rechargeable energy storage system (REESS).